Almagest Book VI – Lunar Eclipse Limits

 Before jumping in, let’s make a handy reference guide for ourselves from the figures in the previous two posts:

 Now, let’s consider the case where an eclipse just misses and the edge of the moon just touches the earth’s shadow.
-Let’s sketch that out.
+Let’s sketch that out2.

-I’ve sketched this out with the moon just past its ascending node and just touching the earth’s shadow, but the centers of their two shadows making a right angle with the ecliptic.
+I’ve sketched this out with the moon just past its ascending node and just touching the earth’s shadow.
+When this happens, the line from the center of the earth’s shadow to the center of the moon forms a right angle at the moon’s circle.
 In that case, the distance between their two centers is the sum of the radii of the moon and earth’s shadow.
-At perigee, that means $0;17.40º + 0;45,56º = 1;03,36º$.
+At perigee, that means $0;17,40º + 0;45,56º = 1;03,36º$.

-From this, Ptolemy concludes that anything less than $12;12º$ from a node along the moon’s path, to either side, would produce some sort of eclipse.
+From this, Ptolemy concludes that anything less than $12;12º$ from a node in ecliptic longitude, to either side, would produce some sort of eclipse.

 However, this is the position of the true moon.
 If you recall, what we’re really after in this Book is to be able to quickly determine based on the position of the mean moon if an eclipse might be possible.
 Ptolemy doesn’t explain exactly how he did this conversion and only hints that it is similar to the process we discussed in this post.
 There, we used the mean conjunction to estimate how long until true conjunction.
 To do so, we’d determined how far apart the moon and sun were based on their anomalies and then estimated their approximate speeds to figure out how long it would take the close that gap.
 Here, we’ll need to go the other way around.